 The best diet for a macaw begins with a good parrot mix that includes formulated foods, a variety of seeds, dried fruits, and nuts.
 To this base diet, provide plenty of fresh fruits and vegetables on a daily basis.
 High calcium greens such as kale and spinach are especially important.
 An all-seed diet is extremely unhealthy for these birds.
 As with all parrots, avoid chocolate and avocado, which are toxic.

 Macaws are large birds and need ample space and time to play and stretch their muscles.
 These are active birds by nature, and providing the means to burn off that energy is crucial.
-A scarlet macaw should be allowed outside of the cage for at least 2 hours a day (4 or 5 is better) and should also be given plenty of chew toys to help it exercise the powerful beak and jaws.
+A scarlet macaw should be allowed outside of the cage for at least two hours a day (four or five is better) and should also be given plenty of chew toys to help it exercise the powerful beak and jaws.
 Rugged ties that can take a beating help the jaw muscles while providing an outlet for the chewing instinct.

 If you have the room, a play gym or a cargo net designed specifically for parrots is a great play area for your scarlet macaw.
 Your scarlet will be far happier if it has the equipment on which to play and climb.